 6. Make sure you have a Plan B in place

 However much you don’t want to think it, something could go wrong on the day.
 This could be anything from a problem with the catering to rain (despite the forecast promising a dry day).
 Plan alternatives for each scenario and account for anything that might not go to plan so you’re not left stressed out and panicking on the big day.
+Additionally, you should invest in wedding insurance, and check what circumstances are covered under your policy.

 7. Pick your best girls